 The front panel can be easily removed from the subrack by undoing two quick-release fasteners.
-Once the front panel is removed, the control panel can also be removed from the subrack by undoing a single screw.
-Refer to "Replacing Modules" on page 159 for more details.
+Once the front panel is removed, the control panel

-Figure 1.1 shows the cooling fans and their ducts detached from the front panel only for the clarity of the illustration.
+Note Figure 1.1 shows the cooling fans and their ducts detached from the front panel only for the clarity of the illustration.
 The cooling fans and ducts are normally screwed to the rear of the front panel.